arteam/orders-system/readme.md

 # Databases

 The database are named _customers_, _contractors_, _bids_ and _fulfillments_.
 Each database has a table with the same name as the database.
-See the _migration/sql_ directory for it's database schemas;
+See the _migrations/sql_ directory for it's database schemas.

 # API